bohaz/bohaz/README.md

-### Versatile Full Stack Developer and Veterinarian | Proficient in JavaScript, React, and Ruby on Rails | Passionate about Remote Work and Technology Solutions
+### Full Stack Developer and Veterinarian | Proficient in JavaScript, React, and Ruby on Rails | Passionate about Remote Work and Technology Solutions

 <div align="center">